searchisko/mbox_tools/README.md

 We use these tools to parse mbox files and archives from services like <https://lists.jboss.org/mailman/listinfo>, we add specific metadata to each JSON and, finally, we send resulting JSON objects to correctly configured Searchisko for indexing.

-The code has been tailored specifically for Searchisko API but generally it shouldn't be hard to use these tools in connection with other JSON service/servers, like Elasticsearch, MongoDB, … etc.
+The code has been tailored specifically for Searchisko API but generally it shouldn't be hard to use these tools in connection with other JSON consuming service/servers, like Elasticsearch or MongoDB.

 ## How to use it